omics-datascience/modulector/README.md

 `MODULECTOR_API_BASE_URL` or use each tool's `base_url` argument to target a custom deployment.

-The Docker deployment exposes the MCP server from the same ASGI web service as the API.
+The Docker Compose deployment runs the MCP server in a dedicated `mcp_modulector` service using the same image as the API.
+Nginx proxies that service at `/mcp`.
 After setting your public host in `docker-compose.yml`, connect web MCP clients to:

 ```text
 https://<mydomain.com>/mcp